 Where the outside of the Hyatt Regency put me off, the inside is an absolute paradise.
 The modern middle eastern design mixes with stylish retro and ample greenery to complement the earth tones of the hotel’s lobby.

-Where you would take the elevator up to Al Dawaar on the left, on the right you can find a small but nevertheless useful little shopping centre boasting an ice skating rink.
+Where you would take the elevator up to Al Dawaar revolving restaurant on the left, on the right you can find a small but nevertheless useful little shopping centre boasting an ice skating rink.
 I made a mental note about the great quality of the ice and the fact that bar two little kids, the skating rink was empty.
 Bliss!

-When taking the elevator to Al Dawaar you are greeted by white spotless marble and an impeccable view of both the city and the sea.
+When taking the elevator to Al Dawaar revolving restaurant you are greeted by white spotless marble and an impeccable view of both the city and the sea.
 I was in awe of the interior of this restaurant and could not believe my prejudice against the outside of the Hyatt was met with such great taste and luxury.

 Because we were early – we always like to arrive early at brunches (more for us), we were able to sit by the window.
 A great view was guaranteed once the restaurant started turning.
-The outer ring – where the guests are seated, revolves, while the buffet and bar are in stasis.
+The outer ring – where the guests are seated, revolves, while the buffet and bar at Al Dawaar revolving restaurant are in stasis.
 This can become a bit disorientated when you want to get back to your place with a plate full of crab and sushi – especially after that second glass of wine.

-Although I was craving for a full-bodied red, the waiter convinced me to opt for the drink of the week: sangria.
+I was craving for a full-bodied red, but the waiter convinced me to opt for the drink of the week: sangria.
 Although I am a big fan of sangria, my husband could take or leave the Spanish nectar of the gods.
 But this sangria turned him into a raving sangria addict!

 Overall this was an excellent experience and I could not praise this brunch more.
-Whenever friends or family would visit Dubai, I am sure we would take them here as Al Dawaar offers an excellent combination of stellar views and delectable food.
+Whenever friends or family would visit Dubai, I am sure we would take them here as Al Dawaar revolving restaurant offers an excellent combination of stellar views and delectable food.